-Current wave Students who study an economic subject or have graduated from such studies. (identifiable via tx80921 in CohortProfile).
+Current wave Selected students who study an economic subject or have graduated from such studies. (identifiable via tx80921 in CohortProfile).

 Sample Panel sample.
 Follow-up survey with interviewees willing to participate in the panel.

 Competence tests Business Administration and Economics